-Document change history Version Date What is different?
-Full review undertaken to support staff 2 June 2022 Appendices / electronic forms What is the impact of change?
-Policy is in line with new legislation 2 June 2022
+Document change history Version Date

+What is different?
+Annual review undertaken 4 October 2024

+Appendices / electronic forms

+What is the impact of change?

-Training There are no specific training requirements for this document. requirements
+Training There are no specific training requirements for this document. requirements There are no specific training requirements for this document.

-Document consultati ion
+Document consultation

 Directorates Senior Leadership Team

 Corporate services Trust Executives and Audit Committee

 External agencies N/A